Blue Hills Trail CONDITIONS

 Fundraising: fundraising was again very successful this past year.
-Donations from businesses ($6500) and individuals ($7082) were either at or above budget.
-Trailhead donations ($3482) were well above budget – a reflection of the early start to the winter, good grooming, and favorable weather conditions during most weekends.
-Memberships ($7132) increased by 17 to a record number of 108 households.
-Sales of raffle tickets ($965) were steady.
-The revenue from silent auction items at the fundraising banquet ($3519) was again very good – about $1000 above many previous banquets.
-Interest income from our on-line savings increased significantly to $769.
-It should be noted that in December 2018 we moved our savings account to a different online bank (First Internet Bank of Indiana) to take advantage of a much better interest rate.
+Donations from businesses ($5720) and individuals ($6153) were either at or above budget.
+Trailhead donations ($5564) set a record – a reflection of the pandemic pushing people to the outdoors, good grooming, favorable weather conditions during most weekends, the new revised website, and growing popularity of skiing on Excelsior Road.
+Memberships ($8502) increased by 25 to a record number of 133 households.
+Sales of raffle tickets ($1380) increased by 30%.
+The revenue from the online silent auction items ($2252) was adequate.
+Interest income decreased significantly to $367 (current interest rates are very poor).

 - Ron Beebe’s mechanical expertise has been very helpful.

 - Sam Behrends uses our small G2 (G2-4) and tracksetter for grooming a trail for the Bruce High School team.
 Various parts were replaced 2017.
 If we run into a situation where we need a backup, Sam will return the G2-4 to our trailhead.